Import Car Insurance

 Premiums for imported car insurance can be higher than for cars bought in the UK.
 For a start, spare parts might be more expensive to source for imported cars, which will push up the costs for your insurer in the event of a claim.

-Another factor that could be reflected in the premium is whether an imported car is constructed to a different standard to a European model; for example it could be left-hand drive or built to a higher performance specification (which can leads to more accidents).
+Another factor is whether an imported car is constructed to a different standard to a European model; for example, an imported car could be left-hand drive or built to a higher performance specification, both of which could affect the vehicle's safety, leading to more frequent claims.

 Imported car categories

-Any insurer considering providing cover on a grey import will ask for lots of details, so be armed with plenty of information when you approach them for a quote.
+Any insurer considering providing insurance on a grey import will ask for lots of details, so be armed with plenty of information when you approach them for a quote.

 In addition, before your imported car is legal to drive on UK roads, the car must undergo a testing process called the Single Vehicle Approval Scheme.